rusekr/osdkjs/README.md

     grunt gendoc

-You can group `--profile` and `--showversion` parameters and other options.
+You can group `--profile` and `--tagversion` parameters and other options.